NEET/JEE Coaching Scholarship

 Given points: (2, 3), (4, 1)

-Distance between the points will be:
+Distance for the points

 Q1 (ii) Find the distance between the following pairs of points : (– 5, 7), (– 1, 3)